-The government-wide financial statements can be found on pages 8 through 9 of this report.
+The government-wide financial statements can be found can be found by referencing the table of contents of this report.

 Fund Financial Statements

 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The CRA, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 The CRA is accounted for as a governmental fund.